 He did explain that when entering Rooms 23 and 22, they encountered suspects assaulting underage women.
 The suspects all had long guns and lunged for them.
 A short gun battle ensued, with two both perps killed.

-The next three hotel rooms had one perp per room, and they awere arrested without a fight.
-Hanko explained that again, the Asian immigrants being assaulted were under the age of seventeen.
+The three other hotel rooms had one perp per room, and the agents arrested them without a fight.
+Hanko explained that the Asian immigrants were under the age of seventeen.

-Josh’s camera work showed a busy scene, with more FBI agents and Chicago Police arriving, plus a couple of FBI vans pulled up to transport those arrested to detention.
+Josh’s camera work showed a busy scene, with more FBI agents and Chicago Police arriving, plus a couple of FBI vans to transport those arrested to detention.

 Two Chicago policemen escorted a person out of Room 14.
 The chain leg restraints made him look disheveled and unsteady on his feet.
-One of the officers went back into the room, giving Natalie a chance to question him.
-In her earpiece, Natalie was informed by her editors that facial recognition software had identified him as Marko Savanović, the current Speaker of the Illinois House of Representatives.
+As one of the officers reentered the room, Natalie had a chance to question him.
+In her earpiece, Natalie’s editors informed her that facial recognition software had identified him as Marko Savanović, the current Speaker of the Illinois House of Representatives.
 As Natalie approached him, her editors fed her a stream of embarrassing information.

 Savanović, dressed in khaki Dockers and an unbuttoned sports shirt, looked drained and bewildered.
 His long, greasy black hair was a tangle of spaghetti.

-“Speaker Savanović, I’m Natalie Rumsfort of the Chicago Sun-Times.
-Two years ago, you voted against legalizing sex work in Illinois, giving those workers police protection, and providing them a safe way to conduct business that didn’t infringe on others' rights or sensibilities.
+“Speaker Savanović, I’m Natalie Rumsfort of the Chicago Sentinel.
+Two years ago, you voted against legalizing sex work in Illinois, giving those workers police protection, and providing a safe way to conduct business that didn’t infringe on others' rights or sensibilities.
 Now you are at this whorehouse for child molesters, busted for having sex with a woman under seventeen.
 How do you explain this rather egregious hypocrisy?”

 “You people in the press, you love seeing people’s lives destroyed, wiped out in a single moment of indiscretion.
 Does it give you pleasure, Miss Rumsfort?”